-Finding the safest car for yourself or your loved ones depends on what you’re looking for.
-While NHTSA and IIHS ratings tell you generally how well that model and make do in a crash, the only way to ensure your car isn’t defective is to get it inspected before you buy it.
+Finding the safest car for you and your family depends on what type of vehicle you’re interested in.
+While NHTSA and IIHS ratings tell you generally how well a specific model and make does in a crash, the only way to ensure your car isn’t defective is to get it inspected before you buy it.

 To learn more about buying and financing cars, check out our guide.